 Preparing for McKinsey interviews can be an overwhelming experience.
 However, the standardized nature of these interviews means that you can effectively prepare for each element.
 Leveraging our backgrounds as two former McKinsey consultants and interview experts, we have developed the Ready-for-McKinsey Program.
 This comprehensive program features 40 instructional videos designed to help you tackle every aspect of the McKinsey interviews, including both the case interview and the Personal Experience Interview.

 Our program builds on our 9 years of combined experience at McKinsey, the latest company insights, and the knowledge we’ve gained from coaching hundreds of candidates who went on to receive offers.
-For the Personal Experience Interview, we provide detailed guidance on what to say and how to say it, using real-life examples of successful interview performances.
+For the Personal Experience Interview, we provide detailed guidance on what to say and how to say it, using real-life examples of successful interview performances that would receive Distinctive Scores in a real McKinsey interview.

 With our expertise, 9 out of 10 candidates we coach receive their desired offer.
-Florian, one of our coaches, has conducted nearly 1,500 interviews over the past three years, resulting in 180 McKinsey offers for candidates.
+Florian, one of our coaches, has conducted nearly 1,700 interviews over the past three and a half years, resulting in 180 McKinsey offers for candidates.

 If you’re interested in maximizing your potential, explore our private 1-on-1 coaching program.
 We offer a structured coaching program, individual coaching sessions, and smaller packages, all tailored to develop the right case habits rather than relying on outdated frameworks.